The cusp amplitudes and quasi-level of a congruence subgroup of SL2 over any Dedekind domain: Abstract

 \section{Abstract}

-This is the latest part of an ongoing project aimed at extending algebraic properties of the classical modular group $SL_2(\ZZ)$ to equivalent groups in the theory of Drinfeld modules.
-We are especially interested in those properties which are important in the classical theory of modular forms.
-Our results are intended to be applicable to the theory of Drinfeld modular curves and forms.
+We extend some algebraic properties of the classical modular group $SL_2(\ZZ)$ to equivalent groups in the theory of Drinfeld modules, in particular properties which are important in the theory of modular curves.

-Here we are concerned with the {\it cusp amplitudes} and {\it level} of a subgroup of such a group (in particular a {\it congruence} subgroup).
-In the process we have discovered that most of the theory of congruence subgroups, including the properties of their cusp amplitudes and level, can be extended to $SL_2(D)$, where $D$ is any Dedekind ring.
-This means that this theory can be extended to a non-arithmetic setting.

-We begin with an ideal theoretic definition of the cusp amplitudes of a subgroup $H$ of $SL_2(D)$ and extend the remarkable results of Larcher for the congruence subgroups of $SL_2(\ZZ)$.
+We study cusp amplitudes and the level of a (congruence) subgroup of $SL_2(D)$ for any Dedekind domain $D$, as ideals of $D$.
+In particular, we extend a remarkable result of Larcher.

-We then extend the definition of the {\it cusp amplitude} and {\it level} of a subgroup $H$ of $SL_2(D)$ by introducing the notions of {\it quasi-amplitude} and {\it quasi-level}.
-Quasi-amplitudes and quasi-level encode more information about $H$ since they are not required to be ideals.
-In general although the level and quasi-level can be very different, we show that for many congruence subgroups they are equal.
+We introduce finer notions of {\it quasi-amplitude} and {\it quasi-level} which are not required to be ideals and encode more information about the subgroup.